The Silicon Rule

 One area where I am learning now is to avoid making fake or ersatz connections by computer or phone.
 I use Facebook and Twitter to announce new postings; arguably I shouldn't do even that.
 They are an arena for idle talking, and for fake friendship.
 Larchet's term for a person hollowed out by technology is Homo connecticus, Man the Connected.
 There are numerous ways to be connected, all the time, in a way that is simply not helpful, and in fact an intravenous drip of noise.
 If I do not have an active conversation, I check my email by default about once an hour; though this might not be a good idea, I have turned off all sound notifications for text messages.
 In previous years, I had gone on "net.vacations" and avoided computers and electronic communication for a few days; more recently I have sometimes kept my phone on a permanent "Do not disturb."
 As far as my social life, I meet people (and cats) face-to-face when I can.

 I also almost categorically try to avoid exposure to advertising, almost as if it were porn; both are intended to stimulate unhelpful desire.
 I tend to be a lot less likely to covet something and spend tight money on things I don't need.
-And really, if I need something only after an advertiser paints ownership beautifully, chances are some
+And really, if I need something only after an advertiser paints ownership beautifully, chances are I don't really need it.

 All of this is how, in the concrete, I have tried to trample technology underfoot, and really trample its marketing proposition.
 This is something of a countercultural use, but it works remarkably well, and if you can rein in yourself, it won't suck out so much of your blood.